philipcwhite/MonitoringServer/README.md

 ##Change Log

+###Changes for Version 0.7.2 (2017/01/21):

+I feel like this is the yes we are still alive update...
+And yes we are.
+Life just got a little busy in 2016 and it probably is going to get even crazier this year.
+That being said I migrated to Windows 10, fired up Visual Studio, and started coding this week.

+Updates have been made to the agent to correct a bug with how IPv4 was calculated.
+The agent will now work on Windows 10 machines.
+Please download the agent from the Monitoring Agent Github page.

+I have also discovered a few outstanding issues with how events are currently being processed on the server.
+I hope to resolve these in a future release.
+Data processing will also be refined.
+The current data model is still database heavy and needs some refinement.
+Retained data will most likely be scaled back initially.
+I hope to broaden what is monitored in the long run.

+There will be more changes as time permits including updates to the web interface.
+I plan on making some changes to give users a better snapshot of the health of a server.

+About 8 months ago I also tested sending data from MacOS to Windows successfully.
+It was unencrypted but it did work.
+If there is interest in this or adding other OS support please let me know.

 ###Changes for Version 0.7.2 (2016/03/10):

 1. Updated the alert donut code.
 Now if there are no alerts, the donut will be gray.